Hearing Loss Affects Everyday Life - May Increase Risk of Dementia - What Can You Do for You or a Loved One?

 There are several ways to address hearing loss, and the treatment will depend on the severity of your hearing loss and the cause.
 Perhaps the most popular treatment option is hearing aids.

 Hearing aids are expensive and are generally not covered by health insurance (some will, depending on the plan).
 For those aged 65 and older, Medicare will not cover the costs of hearing aids for adults.
-However, the diagnostic evaluations will be covered if ordered by your doctor to assist the physician in developing a treatment plan.
+However, the diagnostic evaluations will be covered if your doctor orders them to assist the physician in developing a treatment plan.

 There is a wide variety of hearing aids, but other options can be used.
 Discuss any hearing problem with your doctor, who will often send you to an Ear, Nose, and Throat specialist first to rule out other health problems and make recommendations.